-Position of individual(s) Please explain Board Chair McCormick has a proud legacy and commitment to doing what's right for people, the communities where we live, work, and source and for the planet we all share.
-At the highest level, McCormick's Board, led by the Chairman of the Board, has general oversight of environmental related issues by regularly reviewing material initiatives and policies related to environmental matters and assessing progress with respect to environmental commitments.
-For example, in 2021 the Chairman of the Board signed off on the decision for McCormick to up the ambition of its Science-Based Target, aligning to the more aggressive 1.5C degree scenario.
+Position of individual or committee Responsibilities for climate-related issues Chief Executive Officer (CEO) McCormick has a proud legacy and commitment to doing what's right for people, the communities where we live, work, and source and for the planet we all share.
+At the highest level, McCormick's Chief Executive Officer (CEO), who sits on the Board, has general oversight of environmental related issues by regularly reviewing material initiatives and policies related to environmental matters and assessing progress with respect to environmental commitments.
+For example, in 2021 the CEO signed off on the decision for McCormick to up the ambition of its Science-Based Target, aligning to the more aggressive 1.5C degree scenario.